NTK-Guided Few-Shot Class Incremental Learning: Reducing Generalization Loss in FSCIL

 \subsection{Refine NTK eigenvalues: Dual NTK Regularization}

-After ensuring the NTK dynamics reach an optimal state, according to \cref{Task_Specific_Generalization}, we need to further refine the eigenvalue distribution to avoid excessively large or small NTK eigenvalues, ensuring a stable NTK matrix is presented.
+After ensuring the NTK dynamics reach an optimal state, according to \cref{Task_Specific_Generalization}, we need to further refine the eigenvalue distribution to avoid excessively large or small NTK eigenvalues.
 However, as mentioned earlier, the computational burden associated with the NTK approximation in ConvNets challenges the limits of contemporary hardware.
 To address this, we adopt a compromise strategy, implementing dual NTK regularization that is specifically tailored to convolutional and linear layers.
 This strategy delicately refines the NTK matrix, both indirectly and directly, by intervening in and tightening the NTK's eigenvalue distribution.
 The details of the associated composite losses are provided below:

 To ensure a slower eigenvalue decay in convolutional layers, we implement spectral regularization on their weights \cite{wei2022more,wei2019regularization}.
 Furthermore, to reduce the computational overhead associated with large-scale weight calculations, we employ Singular Value Decomposition (SVD) to decompose the weights.
 The detailed formulation is as follows: